BlusMotif/Student-Reporting-System/replit.md

-# University Student Issue Reporting System
+# Koforidua Technical University Student Issue Reporting System

 ## Overview

-This is a Flask-based web application that allows university students to report issues to administrators (Dean, HOD, etc.).
-The system provides role-based access with separate interfaces for students and administrators, built using Python Flask with SQLite database and Bootstrap frontend.
+This is a Flask-based web application that allows Koforidua Technical University students to report issues to administrators (Dean, HOD, etc.).
+The system provides role-based access with separate interfaces for students and administrators, built using Python Flask with SQLite database and Bootstrap frontend with professional KTU branding.

 ## User Preferences